Confidentiality & Medical Records

 For more information view guidance from HSCIC.

-At Blackbrook Surgery, we are committed to providing a safe, comfortable environment where patients and staff can be confident that best practice is being followed at all times.
+Taunton Vale Healthcare is committed to providing a safe, comfortable environment where patients and staff can be confident that best practice is being followed at all times and the safety of everyone is of paramount importance.

-Wherever possible we ask that you make this request at the time of booking an appointment so that arrangements can be made and your appointment is not delayed in any way.
-Where this is not possible we will endeavor to provide a formal chaperone at the time of your appointment.
+Wherever possible we would ask you to make this request at the time of booking appointment so arrangements can be made and your appointment is not delayed in any way.
+Where this is not possible we will endeavour to provide a formal chaperone at the time of request, however occasionally it may be necessary to reschedule your appointment.
+Your healthcare professional may also require a chaperone to be present for certain consultations in accordance with our chaperone policy.

-If you would like to see a copy of our full Chaperone Policy or have any questions or comments regarding this please contact the Practice Manager.
+If you would like to see a copy of our Chaperone Policy or have any questions or comments regarding this please contact the Practice Management Team.

 Customer service form.
 We make every effort to give the best service possible to everyone who attends our practice.